geonetwork/geonetwork-ui/docs/guide/webcomponents.md

 ```

 - Add stories for storybook to run it (angular and element stories)
-- Add a sample HTML file to show how to use it in a third party web page `${webcomponent_name}.sample.html` eg. gn-results-list.sample.html
+- Add a sample HTML file to show how to use it in a third party web page `${webcomponent_name}.sample.html` e.g. gn-results-list.sample.html

 ## Update Web Component inputs